multiformats/js-multiaddr/README.md

 | `dnsaddrResolver` | `dnsaddr` | dnsaddr resolution with TXT Records |

 A resolver receives a `Multiaddr` as a parameter and returns a `Promise<Array<string>>`.

-## Contribute

-Contributions welcome.
-Please check out [the issues](https://github.com/multiformats/js-multiaddr/issues).

-Check out our [contributing document](https://github.com/multiformats/multiformats/blob/master/contributing.md) for more information on how we work, and about contributing in general.
-Please be aware that all interactions related to multiformats are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License